DIY How to Repair Water Heaters

 A faulty gas valve could also be a problem.
-This can lead to a potentially dangerous situation with gas build up or leak that can be explosive.
+This can lead to a potentially dangerous situation with gas build-up or leak that can be explosive.
 The burner may also need cleaning of sediments for a proper flame.
-The other, relatively simpler problems include a leak in the pressure relief valve, leaks in the tank or pipes, noise and smell.
-Again a step-by-step trouble shooting procedure to check the various parts will help fix it.
-Ensure that gas supply to the heater has been turned off.
+The other, relatively simpler problems include a leak in the pressure relief valve, leaks in the tank or pipes, noise, and smell.
+Again a step-by-step troubleshooting procedure to check the various parts will help fix it.
+Ensure that the gas supply to the heater has been turned off.

 - Garden / Landscaping / Patio — 263

 - Appliance / Repair — 186

 - Improvements / Remodeling — 131